tatendampishi78-lab/is117-gittest-real/answers/question-09.md

-mkdir creates a directory (use -p to create parents if needed).
+mkdir NAME creates a directory (use -p to create parent directories as needed).